-Alimony in Colorado is referred to as spousal maintenance.
-Spousal maintenance is meant to provide a person going through a divorce or legal separation with the economic ability to have bills and other kinds of reasonable expenses paid for by the other spouse who has the ability to pay.
+Alimony is meant to provide a person going through a divorce with the economic ability to have bills and other kinds of reasonable expenses paid for by the other spouse who has the ability to pay.

-One of the features of Colorado's law on alimony or spousal maintenance is that for both temporary orders and final orders, judges can now refer to a set of guidelines that became effective January 1, 2014.
-In those guidelines, the court can look up the length of the marriage and determine what will be the duration of spousal maintenance.
+One of the features of Florida's law on alimony is that for both temporary orders and final orders, judges can now refer to a set of guidelines.
+In these guidelines, the court can look up the length of the marriage and determine what will be the duration of spousal maintenance.
 As an example, in a 20 year marriage, you can expect that the guidelines will say that the length of time that one of the parties may have to pay spousal maintenance will be 50 percent of the length of the marriage or 10 years.

 When you're figuring out what the amount of spousal maintenance is, there is a formula that the court can look at.
 It is not an automatic formula, but it's a formula that most of the judges are going to apply when they're looking at disputes regarding spousal support.
 A spousal support statute requires the parties to make full disclosure of all of their incomes.
 That is from whatever sources, and then the court can calculate in the absence of an agreement.